This trip to Waco was hosted by GMC. All opinions are 100% my own!

 If you’re lucky enough to get a table (or don’t mind a very long wait), Magnolia Table is the perfect spot to brunch.
 Located right off I-35, it’s easy to access and fun to experience.
 Magnolia fans, make sure you try the Avocado Toast!

-Our writers have covered “things to do” in Waco before, but the city is changing so quickly!
-Whether you’re visiting Waco with family or friends, we wanted to highlight a few of the latest Wacoan attractions you won’t want to miss.
+Our writers have covered things to do in Waco before, but the city is changing so quickly!
+Whether you’re visiting Waco with family or friends, we wanted to highlight a few of the latest Waco attractions you won’t want to miss.

-Make sure to check the Magnolia Market calendar of events for special celebrations or race weekends if you want to avoid an even larger crowd than you’ll find any typical weekend.
+Make sure to check the Magnolia Market calendar of events for special celebrations or race weekends.
 You’ll also want to make note that Magnolia is CLOSED on SUNDAYS.
 You’ll only make that mistake once!

 This was one of our favorite memories from a weekend in Waco.
-The Waco Farmers Market (500 Washington Ave.) takes place every Saturday from 9AM – 1PM and features a huge selection of local farmers and artisans from all over Central Texas.
+The Waco Farmers Market (500 Washington Ave.) takes place every Saturday from 9am–1pm and features a huge selection of local farmers and artisans from all over Central Texas.
 You could spend a few hours shopping everything from fresh floral arrangements and handmade tees to local meats and cheeses from the Brazos Valley.
-Come prepared to browse and sample and spend a “little” money—but leaving feeling great because you supported the ultimate local, small business.
+Come prepared to browse and sample and spend a little money—but leaving feeling great because you supported the ultimate local small businesses.

 Home Decor & Shopping

-Spice Village is a local favorite that’s become well known across the State.
-Featuring a collection of independent shops, you’ll find everything when it comes to collegiate gear, kids, baby, home decor, men’s accessories, jewelry, souvenirs, bath & body, candles, clothing and so much more!
-Currently, they’ve picked up and relocated to 924 Austin Ave. (due to the winter storm damage from February 2021), but the temporary location still has all your favorite, unexpected finds!
+Spice Village is a downtown favorite that’s become well known across the state.
+Featuring a collection of 60 independent shops, you’ll find everything you need when it comes to collegiate gear, kids, baby, home decor, men’s accessories, jewelry, souvenirs, bath & body, candles, clothing, and so much more!

-For those interested in history and/or science, this National Park Site is home to at least 19 mammoths discovered fossilized in the Bosque River.
-Most of the fossils are still in the original position within the bone bed within a Dig Shelter.
-It’s fascinating the see and experience!
+For those interested in history and/or science, this National Park is home to at least 19 mammoths discovered fossilized in the Bosque River.
+Most of the fossils are still in the original positions within the bone bed under a Dig Shelter.
+It’s fascinating to see and experience!

 The GMC Yukon Denali features comfortable third-row seating for up to 8 grown-ups, but also made it easy for this mom of 4 to load and unload my kids all over town (including two car seats)!
 I was blown away by how safe I felt in a larger vehicle than I’m used to.
 The 9 camera views and rear camera mirror made pulling into any space a breeze!
 I never hesitated when parallel parking along a street in Waco or backing into a hotel parking garage.

-Other safety features, such as the Diagonal Head-Up Display showed the speed limit, my speed, and lane departure warnings were improvements I never knew I needed, but now don’t want to live without.
+Other safety features, such as the Diagonal Head-Up Display showing the speed limit, my speed, and lane departure warnings were improvements I never knew I needed, but now don’t want to live without.